robcarver17/skipperman/docs/volunteer_rota_help.md

 - You can see more information about the previous roles a volunteer performed by clicking on their name; click cancel to go back.
 - The 'other information' from registration column on the far right can be useful if volunteers have told you about their availability in more detail.
 - You can enter notes about the volunteer in the notes column; typically this would be around issues or finer preferences on roles, or availability constraints not captured by just which day they are around.
 Remember under GDPR they have the right to see them, so be careful!
-- Click on 'download spreadsheet of volunteer information' in the navigation bar to get a spreadsheet version of what you can see on the screen; useful for sharing with other people without a full on report.
+- Click on 'download spreadsheet of volunteer information' in the navigation bar to get a spreadsheet version of what you can see on the screen; useful for sharing with other people without needing to do a [rota report](volunteer_rota_report_help.md).